-This easy camping recipe of Dutch oven Jambalaya only takes about 20 minutes to prepare and 45 minutes to cook.
+If you love Cajun recipes like our Dutch oven gumbo, you need to try this jambalaya!
+This easy camping recipe only takes about 20 minutes to prepare and 45 minutes to cook, and it goes great with our jalapeño cornbread recipe.
 This delicious recipe can feed six people during your next camping adventure.
 To prepare this Jambalaya recipe, you will need the following ingredients.

 - 1 pound of medium shrimp, peeled and deveined

 - 3 bay leaves

 - 2 cups of chicken broth